HarshavardhanAnne/Met-One-Aerocet-531s/README.md

 ## How to Use

 To use this module, the following inputs are required when creating an instance of this class:
+* BAUDRATE: Baudrate for communication.
+Must match the baudrate on the device
 * PORT: Linux serial port the unit is connected to, usually '/dev/ttyUSB0'
 * PRINT_OPTION (optional): Enables or disables debug print statements (0 = Disabled, 1 = Enabled)